cob999/hellodotnetcore/README.md

 # hellodotnetcore

 A simple .net core app, also using as a project to demonstrate git.
-Do some featureC work on github, and a bit more, some more work to get branch ahead...
+Now we'll demo a conflict